 With several synergistic tools at their disposal, Secret Mage has overtaken traditional Flamewaker

 lists as the premier Tempo Mage build in the Wild Format.
 Early game minions paired with synergy cards, like Kirin Tor Mage

 , allow Secret Mage to out pace numerous decks in the format.
 The inclusion of Aluneth

 After enabling Highlander decks in the Standard format for a time, Reno Jackson

 decks are a staple control archetype in the Wild format.
-Mage continues to be one of the most successful home for the mustached explorer, especially when joined by Frost Lich Jaina
+Mage, at present, seems to be the least welcoming home for the mustached explorer, but when joined by Frost Lich Jaina

 Thanks to the availability of Emperor Thaurissan